the-gizmo-dojo/board_meetings/July2020/agenda.md

 ### Reports
 * Mia & Richard talked about leaving a point-&-shoot at the space, asking members to take pictures of what they work on, & pulling things off the SD on a regular schedule.
 Richard said he might have a spare?

+* New wordpress website is up.
+We need content (copy and photos).

 ## Space / Equipment

 ### Motions